telerik/blazor-docs/components/drawer/overview.md

 ## Parameters

-The Blazor Dialog provides various parameters that allow you to configure the component:
+The Blazor Drawer provides various parameters that allow you to configure the component:

 | Parameter | Type | Description |
 | ----------- | ----------- | ----------- |